QuHarmonics/The-Nexus-Harmonic-Reality/README.md

 ---

 ## Documentation
-The full documentation, including the mathematical implementation, is available in `Mark1_UniversalFormula_Documentation.txt`.
-This file details the formula’s components, applications, and significance.
+Inprogress.
+But you dont need any, put the formula into ChatGPT ask it what it is and what it does.
 ---

 ## Contributing